-All the articles published in the January 2017 issue.
+All the articles published in the January 2017 issue of The Structural Engineer.

 Publish Date ‐ 3 January 2017

-Business Practice Notes is a new series produced by the Business Practice and Regulatory Control Committee to encourage best practice and highlight areas of unacceptable practice in structural engineering.
+Norman Train introduces Business Practice Notes, a new series produced by the Business Practice and Regulatory Control Committee to encourage best practice and highlight areas of unacceptable practice in structural engineering.

 2016 President of The Institution of Structural Engineers, Alan Crossman, provides a summary of the many and varied trips and visits he has made during his tenure as president, and the people he has met both in the UK and abroad.

-The first half of the article introduces a framework describing the impacts of innovation in construction.
-The second half explores how risk and uncertainty from innovation was managed in a case study from our own experiences – the recently completed Stavros Niarchos Foundation Cultural Centre (SNFCC) in Athens, Greece.
+This article introduces a framework describing the impacts of innovation in construction and explores how risk and uncertainty from innovation was managed in a case study from Greece.

 In the first note in this series, Norman Train stresses the importance of making clear from the outset what an engineer will – and will not – do in return for their fee.